 3. Obtain a PC Student ID: Students enrolled in a degree program are eligible for a PC ID card, which allows access to parking, the library, printing, access to the Ryan Center after hours, the RIPTA bus line, etc. To sign up for an ID, click here and upload a photo.
 ID cards are generally available for pick-up in the PC ID Office, Harkins 401, within 2-3 business days.

 4. Request a Parking Sticker: Graduate students are eligible for a free parking sticker to be able to park on campus.
 Stickers should be requested here.
 Stickers are mailed within 2-3 business days.
 Student parking is available in the Anderson Stadium garage.
 Parking locations may be viewed on the Office of Public Safety website.

-5. Meet with the MBA Career Coach and Search for an Internship!
+5. Search for an Internship!
 All MBA students, unless waived, must complete an internship and must be concurrently registered for the MBA 699: Internship course within the first semester in the MBA Program.
-Students should meet with the MBA Career Coach, Bob Green to learn about next steps and opportunities.
-Students may also utilize the Center for Career Education & Professional Development or speak with the MBA Faculty instructor for MBA 699.
+Students should utilize the Center for Career Education & Professional Development or speak with the MBA Faculty instructor for MBA 699.
 Once an internship is obtained, follow the MBA 699: Internship course approval and registration process on the Academic Policies & Forms site.

 7. Create a Program Plan and work with an Advisor: Students must complete and submit an individualized program of study to the MBA Program Office by the dates listed below.
 The advisor and student will work together to form the student’s curriculum and to plan what classes the student will register for their first semester.
 The student is then registered for courses by the MBA Program Office.
 Students are not eligible to register for courses until a program plan is submitted.